watspeed/systems-platform-security/lab7/lab7-guide.md

 ./app
 ```

-And you will be promoted to enter an integer,
+You will be prompted to enter an integer.
-and after that either a `Goodbye!` or `Aborting...` message,
+After that, you will receive either a `Goodbye!` or `Aborting...` message,
 depending on whether you entered a valid 64-bit integer.

 ## Step 3: Implement the TODO items

 The skeleton SGX application does not do anything useful in the enclave.
 In this step, you need to extend the skeleton code so that the enclave
-computes a simple sensitive operation --- calculating the square root of an input.
+computes a simple sensitive operation --- calculating the square of an input.

 To be specific, the enclave function `ecall_secure_square` should:
-- Receives an integer from the host (this is passed in as argument `input`)
+- Receive an integer from the host (this is passed in as argument `input`)
 - Print the integer received using an OCALL (to be implemented)
-- Computes the square inside the enclave (to be implemented)
+- Compute the square inside the enclave (to be implemented)
-- Returns the result (to be implemented)
+- Return the result (to be implemented)

 The host app should:
-- Receives an integer from user input (done)
+- Receive an integer from user input (done)
 - Invoke the enclave `ecall_secure_square` using ECALL (to be implemented)
 - Display (i.e., print) the result returned by the enclave (to be implemented)